almenscorner/IntuneCD/README.md

     - Including assignments

 ## What can be created?
 If the configuration the script is looking for cannot be found, it will create it.
-This means this tool could be used in a tenant to tenant migration scenario.

 Supported configurations for creation are:

 - Application Configuration Policies
     - Including assignments